Jethet/wiki-hh/Databases/SQLqueries.md

 **single quotes!
 Postgres does not allow double quotes** `WHERE customername = 'Brown';`
 *to escape a single quote, use double quote: `'O"Brien'`*
+TEXT is used for input of an unlimited number of characters

+**VARCHAR**
+Use VARCHAR(n) when you want PostgreSQL to check the length limit (n) of the input.

 **NUMERIC FIELDS (no quotes)**
 Use =, >, >=, < and <=
-Use <> to make sure entities are not equal to each other in any way
+Use <> to make sure entities are not equal to each other in any way.

 **DATE FIELDS**
 **single quotes! syntax depends on location and system setup for dates**